In addition to the welfare principle, the court will also consider four key principles:

 The No-Order Principle

-Before an order is made, the court will consider whether it would be better for the child to make an order rather than not.
+Before an order is made, the court will consider whether it would be beneficial for the child to make an order.

 The Presumption Principle

-The court will always assume that the involvement of both parents is beneficial to a child's welfare, unless it is shown otherwise.
+The court will always assume that the involvement of both parents is beneficial to a child's welfare unless otherwise proved.